| Last updated | 2 weeks ago |

 GTFO supports its own custom start_items option.
 This works slightly differently from normal start items; instead of creating new items, it instead pulls matching items out of the randomization pool to give them to the player.

-This also supports the tagging system; if you specify a parent tag, the desired number of child items are randomly selected from all available items and moved to the starting invetory, removing them from the game.
+This also supports the tagging system; if you specify a parent tag, the desired number of child items are randomly selected from all available items and moved to the starting inventory, removing them from the game.

 early_items